tkardach/Cauldron/README.md

 ## TODO

 ### In order of importance
+1. Refactor the sample code.
+Should be separated by on-device and host.
 1. Establish interprocess communication layer to control Cauldron
     a.
 Should have a configuration and interface.
     b.
 Interface should be decypherable across processes.